traefik/traefik/docs/content/observability/metrics/opentelemetry.md

 --metrics.openTelemetry.tls.insecureSkipVerify=true
 ```

-#### GRPC configuration
+#### gRPC configuration

-This instructs the reporter to send metrics to the OpenTelemetry Collector using GRPC:
+This instructs the reporter to send metrics to the OpenTelemetry Collector using gRPC:

 ```yaml tab="File (YAML)"
 metrics: